zalmoxes-laran/ExtendedMatrix-doc/docs/stratigraphic_nodes.rst

   :width: 128px
   :align: left

-It is the result of an action happened in the past.
-It defines objects found still in situ (and noted using the techniques of stratigraphic reading).
+A Stratigraphic Unit indicates the result of an action that occurred at a specific moment in time.
+The SU defines objects found still *in situ* (and noted using the techniques of stratigraphic reading).

 -----------------------